abhyuday-fr/Low-Level/ReinC/Readme.md

 # ReinC
 A Reinforcement Learning Model made in C

+## How to build and run
+1. run `make` or `gcc env.c -o env -lm`
+2. then tun `./env`

 ## Some Revision of the concepts

 ### Forward Pass
-In the [drawio](neural_network_flowchart.drawio) of forward pass, it is shown how an input vector x gets transformed step-by-step into output class probabilities.
+In this [drawio](forward_pass_flowchart.drawio) of forward pass, it is shown how an input vector x gets transformed step-by-step into output class probabilities.

 **Layer 1 (hidden layer 1):**